pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 What the parser currently doing.

 1. It matches the Type 2.
-2. It doesn�t match the type 1 exclusively instead it will return
+2. It doesn't match the type 1 exclusively instead it will return

     <ZStatus endtime='2011-Oct-03 22:11:13' starttime='2011-Oct-03 22:10:54' />
-    Other lines from log�
+    Other lines from log...
-    Other lines from log�
+    Other lines from log...
-    Other lines from log�
+    Other lines from log...
-    Other lines from log�
+    Other lines from log...
     <ZStatus endtime='2011-Oct-03 19:45:14' starttime='2011-Oct-03 19:45:04' >
                                                              <zserver endtime='9' starttime='4' />
                                                              <zserver endtime='9' starttime='4' />
                                                              </ZStatus>

-The Result according to the parser is correct, it matches the �ZStatus� from type1 and it skips to the �</ZStatus>� in type 2 by including unwanted error log lines.
+The Result according to the parser is correct, it matches the ...ZStatus... from type1 and it skips to the ...</ZStatus>... in type 2 by including unwanted error log lines.

 Is it possible to write a single expressing which will match only the XML and not return the result above.